 He’s also been seen in various episodes of Drunk History UK, the programme where comedians drunkenly recall their favourite historical tales, playing figures ranging from King Charles II to Billy the Kid.

-In 2019, Horne played Private Walker in Gold channel's remake of Dad's Army: The Lost Episodes.
+In 2019, Horne played Private Walker in the remake of Dad's Army: The Lost Episodes.

 James Corden – Smithy